A Guide To PFAS Treatment In Drinking Water

 PFAS Treatment System Design

-• Operational Factors: The long-term operation and maintenance requirements of the PFAS treatment system, such as the need for resin regeneration, filter replacements, and waste disposal, must be accounted for in the design.
+• Operational factors: The design must account for the long-term operation and maintenance requirements of the PFAS treatment system, such as the need for resin regeneration, filter replacements, and waste disposal.

-• Regulatory Compliance: The treatment system must meet any applicable regulatory requirements for PFAS levels in drinking water, as well as other water quality standards.
+• Regulatory compliance: The treatment system must meet any applicable regulatory requirements for PFAS levels in drinking water and other water quality standards.

 • Cost: Designers must also consider the capital and operating costs of the PFAS treatment system, including expenses for equipment, construction, energy, consumables, and waste disposal.